 The most common problem of an HVAC system is not enough airflow poor.
 To clarify, the system does not distribute enough air to the rooms.

 An excellent and quick fix is to check your HVAC filters regularly.
-Changing the filters regularly is the best way to keep the system in an optimal state.
+Changing the filters regularly is the best way to keep the system optimal.

-Determine whether Your HVAC Needs to be repaired or Replace
+Determine whether Your HVAC Needs to be repaired or Replaced

-If the repairing cost is less than 50% of your total system or needs simple maintenance, you can go ahead with repairing.
-But if it requires frequent repairs, causes high electricity bills, and performs poorly, replacing the system is a wise decision.
-If the system is 10-15 years old and you’re getting problems day by day, move forward to replace it.
+You can proceed if the repair cost is less than 50% of your system or needs simple maintenance.
+But replacing the design is wise if it requires frequent repairs, causes high electricity bills, and performs poorly.
+If the system is 10-15 years old and you’re getting problems daily, move forward to replace it.

 Things to Consider Before Buying HVAC